halukbayraktar/halukbayraktar.github.io/_pages/about.md

 Haluk is also one of the founders of the Turkey Technology Team (T3) Foundation, an initiative intended to foster technology education among Turkish youth through entrepreneurship, competitions, and supplementary technology education.

-Additionally, Haluk was one of the founders and chairman of the board of Turkey’s Aerospace and Defense Cooperative (SAHA Istanbul), which includes over 400 companies.
+Additionally, Haluk was one of the founders and chairman of the board of Turkey’s Aerospace and Defense Cooperative (SAHA Istanbul), which includes over 580 companies and 16 universities.

+Haluk is awarded with a state medal (order of merit) of Ukraine at the Presidential Palace in Kiev by President Volodymyr Zelenskiy for his services to Ukraine and Ukraine-Turkey relations.

 Haluk is a graduate of Middle East Technical University in Industrial Engineering and Columbia University in Financial Engineering.
 He is an avid fisher, frequently appears on Turkish television and in university conferences, but above all spending quality time with his wife and three children.
 <br>